tsetsova/tsetsova.github.io/_posts/2016-08-02-tdd-at-ladies-of-code.markdown

 Once you know your domain well, you can come up with these rules and the library will create random numbers for you and run multiple tests against each property.
 One thing Rantly does well is it shrinks the number to the smallest one that breaks your test.
 This makes it easier to find what is missing in your program, because it's not just any random number.
 The tests will continue to break consistently because of the same reason.

-Here's an example property test using Rantly
+Here's an example property test using Rantly:

 ```
 require ‘rantly/rspec_extensions'